-The proponent should ensure that the site is registered with the DOSHS as a work place.
+The proponent should ensure that the site is registered with the (Directorate of Occupational Safety and Health) DOSH as a work place.
 Further an abstract of the facility's safety and health policy should be exhibited at a conspicuous location within the property.